Suhan-38/sentiment-analysis/README.md

 ## Customizing the Project

+### Script Version
 You can modify the `script.py` file to:
 - Add your own dataset by changing the `data` dictionary
 - Adjust the preprocessing steps in the `preprocess_social_media_text` function
 - Change visualization parameters like colors, sizes, and styles
 - Save visualizations in different formats or locations

+### Web Application
+You can customize the web application by:
+- Modifying the HTML templates in the `templates` folder to change the UI
+- Adjusting the Flask routes in `app.py` to add new features
+- Changing the visualization styles in the Python code
+- Adding new types of analysis or visualizations

 ## Troubleshooting